bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     tar -xf samba-4.14.6.tar.gz

 ### Seagate Central libraries and headers
-We need to copy the binary libraries and header files on the Seagate Central to the build host so that they can be linked against during the build process.
+We need to copy the binary libraries and header files on the Seagate Central to the build host so that they can be linked to during the build process.

 There are many methods of copying information from the Seagate Central but in this example we use the secure copy program - scp.

-First change into the sc-libs from the build workspace root and create the required lib, usr/lib, and usr/include sub directories.
+First change into the sc-libs subdirectory from the base working directory and create the required lib, usr/lib, and usr/include sub directories.

     mkdir -p sc-libs
     cd sc-libs